Law enforcement in the United Kingdom: History

 In the 18th century, law enforcement and policing were organised by local communities based on watchmen and constables; the government was not directly involved in policing.
 The City of Glasgow Police, the first professional police, was established following an Act of Parliament in 1800.
 The first centrally organised police force in the world was created in Ireland, then a part of the United Kingdom, following the Peace Preservation Act in 1814 for which Sir Robert Peel was largely responsible.

-London had a population of nearly one and a half million people in the early 19th century but was policed by only 450 constables and 4,500 night watchmen.
+London had a population of nearly one and a half million people in the early 19th century, but was policed by only 450 constables and 4,500 night watchmen.
 The concept of professional policing was taken up by Sir Robert Peel when he became Home Secretary in 1822.
 Peel's Metropolitan Police Act 1829 established a full-time, professional and centrally-organised police force for the greater London area known as the Metropolitan Police.
 In March 1839, Sir Edwin Chadwick presented The Royal Commission on Constabulary Forces to Parliament.
 This report was to evaluate how the burgeoning police force would work with "poor law" as well as to make the case to establish a national force based on the Metropolitan Police.
-Much of his argument was based around the necessity for protection of the developing capitalism that was growing in England at the time.
-Chadwick also addressed the concern that building out a powerful police state could lead to a reduction in civil and personal liberties, but argued that the fear of crime made English citizens slaves, and so were less free without aggressive policing.
-Legislation in the 1830s introduced policing in boroughs and many counties and, in the 1850s, policing was established nationally.
+Much of his argument was based on the necessity for the protection of the developing capitalism that was growing in England at the time.
+Chadwick also addressed the concern that building out a powerful police state could lead to a reduction in civil and personal liberties, but argued that the fear of crime made English citizens slaves, and so they were less free without aggressive policing.
+Legislation in the 1830s introduced policing in boroughs and many counties, and, in the 1850s, policing was established nationally.

-The Peelian principles describe the philosophy that Sir Robert Peel developed to define an ethical police force.
-The principles traditionally ascribed to Peel state that:
+The so-called "Peelian principles" describe the philosophy that Sir Robert Peel is supposed to have used to define an ethical police force.
+The principles traditionally – but incorrectly – ascribed to Peel, state that: